11 Outstanding Recruiting Event Examples

 What You Need to Know About Recruiting Events

-- Be creative with your event like hosting a hackathon or competition.
-It can assess the skills of potential hires in a simulation of actual work they might do.
+- Create a hands-on experience .
+Events like hackathons and competitions can assess the skills of potential hires in a simulation of actual work they might do.
 They can also find solutions to your current business problems.

 - Be a sponsor to an event rather than hosting your own.
-You have the potential to network with new clients and other companies as well look for ideal candidates.
+You have the opportunity to get in front of prospects and customers, in addition to potential candidates.

 - When looking for the best talent, sometimes you needn't look further than your own company.
 Someone who already knows the environment and company culture can make for an easy fit to your hiring position.